Social Connection and Your Health

 The biological need for socialization dates back to the 1940’s when Abraham Maslow’s Hierarchy of Needs Pyramid concluded that humans need to feel a sense of belonging, acceptance, and connection to other people, not just family.
 Without it, people become susceptible to loneliness, depression, and anxiety.

-A key goal of continuing care retirement communities is to foster engagement and connection through the campus design, programs and services.
+A key goal of senior living, and especially continuing care retirement communities, is to foster engagement and connection through the campus design, programs and services.
 The value of this grows as we become older and often face more physical limitations and lose existing social networks.

-Well-run senior living communities follow a philosophy of multi-dimensional wellness, starting with creating a community environment where people feel safe, and ensuring that the programs and events they offer touch on physical, mental, social, emotional, and cognitive well-being.
+Well-run senior living and assisted living communities follow a philosophy of multi-dimensional wellness, starting with creating a community environment where people feel safe, and ensuring that the programs and events they offer touch on physical, mental, social, emotional, and cognitive well-being.

 Residents’ vocations are also incorporated into the communities’ offerings as they work with campus administration to create clubs and initiatives on issues they are passionate about.
 Youth mentoring and tutoring, wildlife conservation, delivering Meals on Wheels, and protecting the Chesapeake Bay are just a few areas where Asbury residents have used their professional experience to create something new at the community they join.
 Providing additional opportunities for seniors to stay engaged in the world around them and feeling purposeful are positive side effects of the expanded social networks they gain after moving.